SilkePilon/JotiHunt/readme.md

 > [!TIP]
 > These examples were made fast and are only made to visualize a use case for the API and we don't recommend using this for the game.
 We instead encourage you and your group to build your own beautiful dashboard using modern tools.

+## Open-Source Database

+As part of this project, we will be making our version Jotihunt database open-source after the event concludes.
+This means:

+1. **Public Access**: Once the Jotihunt event is finished, we will publish our complete database, allowing anyone to download and analyze it.

+2. **Data Analysis**: Researchers, other scout groups, and Jotihunt enthusiasts can use this data for various purposes, such as:

+   - Studying scouting strategies
+   - Analyzing game patterns
+   - Improving future Jotihunt performances

+3. **Community Contribution**: This initiative aims to foster knowledge sharing and collaboration within the Jotihunt community.

+4. **Educational Resource**: The database can serve as a valuable learning tool for groups preparing for future Jotihunt events.

 ## Database Schema